h2oai/residuals-vis/residuals/vis/tasks.md

 DONE + deploy residuals vis on a server for sharing with DONE   the science team

+## classification
+DONE + identify three good classification datasets DONE + calculate Pearson residual for categorial variables CLOSED plot boxplots for all permutations of categories sort order - idea from @ivy - to see if order influence the appears of the residuals plots

 ## regression
 DONE + add data for Rossman for dl, drf, gbm, glm
 DONE + support multiple models for one dataset